datacarpentry/wrangling-genomics/_episodes/02-quality-control.md

 ![good_quality](../img/good_quality1.8.png)

 The x-axis displays the base position in the read, and the y-axis shows quality scores.
 In this example, the sample contains reads that are 40 bp long.
 This is much shorter than the reads we are working with in our workflow.
 For each position, there is a box-and-whisker plot showing the distribution of quality scores for all reads at that position.
-The horizontal red line indicates the median quality score and the yellow box shows the 2nd to 3rd quartile range.
+The horizontal red line indicates the median quality score and the yellow box shows the 1st to 3rd quartile range.
 This means that 50% of reads have a quality score that falls within the range of the yellow box at that position.
-The whiskers show the range to the 1st and 4th quartile.
+The whiskers show the absolute range, which covers the lowest (0th quartile) to highest (4th quartile) values.

 For each position in this sample, the quality values do not drop much lower than 32.
 This is a high quality score.
 The plot background is also color-coded to identify good (green),